ParthSareen/Fantastic-Agents-and-How-to-Build-Them/README.md

 ## Prerequisite Knowledge
 - Familiarity with Python
 - Using pip to manage dependencies

-## Pre-Workshop Checklist
-Before the workshop, please make sure you complete the following items:
-- Review the repository and download it: Fantastic Agents and How to Build Them

 ## Timeline
 | Time | Module | Description |